1. ANIMAL HEALTH

 - Dr. Débora Santschi

-Débora has always shown a keen interest in everything that does not produce milk in the barn, such as calves, heifers and dry cows.
-With a Bachelor's Degree in Animal Science, a Master's Degree in Dairy Cattle Nutrition from McGill University and a PhD in Animal Science from Laval University, Débora joined Valacta's R&D team in 2010 as a nutrition and management expert.
-Since 2019, Debora is the Innovation and Development Manager at Lactanet Canada, leading a team of 2 technical experts in various fields.
-With her communication skills and her passion for dairy production, Débora is a highly coveted speaker, both in Quebec and internationally.
+Debora SantschiRaised on a dairy farm in Québec, Canada, Débora owns a Bachelor's Degree in Animal Science, a Master's Degree in Dairy Cattle Nutrition from McGill University and a PhD in Animal Science from Laval University.
+Débora joined Valacta's R&D team in 2010 as a nutrition and management expert.
+Since 2019, Debora is the Innovation and Development Manager at Lactanet Canada, leading a team of 20 technical experts in various fields.
+With her communication skills and her passion for dairy production, Débora’s main interest is to bring the latest research to the farm and help dairy producers with the development of innovative decision-support tools.
 In addition to her role at Lactanet, she is also an adjunct professor in the departments of Animal Science of University McGill, Laval and Manitoba as well as the department of clinical sciences of veterinary medicine of Université de Montreal.

 - Dr. Ramiro Antonio Fouz